isaaclo123/fluxgeo/README.md

 Fluxgeo is a simple python script for linux-based systems that pipes your location data to xflux.
 It is intended as addon to the f.lux project, a project that helps computer users sleep easier.
 You can find more information about them on https://justgetflux.com/.

 ##Dependencies
+-xflux [will be installed by setup script]
-xflux (https://justgetflux.com/linux.html) [will be installed] GeoLite City (http://dev.maxmind.com/geoip/legacy/geolite/) [will be installed] geoip-bin, geoip-database
+-GeoLite City [will be installed by setup script] -geoip-bin, geoip-database
-Python 2.7
+-Python 2.7

 ##Installation
 1. Make sure geoip-bin, geoip-database, and Python 2.7 are installed.